Charismatics - Page 3

 3 For the time will come when people will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.

 The "new apostolic movement" includes a number of well-known figures who represent it externally.
 These are usually self-proclaimed "apostles" and "prophets."
 They frequently use Christian terms like "Jesus" or "Hallelujah" to create an impression of piety.
 Many of them are vain personalities who enjoy being the center of attention on stage and commanding the attention of others.
 Quite a few are conspicuous for their loud and aggressive preaching style, which often comes across as highly artificial and contrived.
-A veritable personality cult exists around some, which is strictly unacceptable from a biblical perspective.
 Their (special) teachings and alleged testimonies also contradict Holy Scripture in content.
 Instead of proclaiming sound doctrine, they often preach what their audience wants to hear or what appeals to (especially young) people.
-They tolerate no contradiction and do not accept instruction from others.
 Even silly jokes and personal provocations, which testify to a lack of spiritual maturity, are frequently interspersed with their preaching.
-Their main business often consists of selling books and other items, as well as offering fee-based seminars.
-Quite a few of them live very wealthy lives and maintain a worldly lifestyle.
-This is evident both in their demeanor and their outward appearance (clothing, hairstyle, etc.).
-Some have attracted attention in the past for serious sins and scandals (fornication, adultery, sexual abuse, embezzlement of donations for personal use, among others), which, however, in many cases remained without consequences.

 James warns that teachers of the church will receive a more severe judgment.
 This means that GOD judges those who teach others the Word especially harshly.
 Therefore, anyone who deliberately preaches false teachings will sooner or later be held accountable by GOD unless they repent.
-For this reason, Paul recommends that only believers who possess the necessary spiritual maturity and have proven themselves in the church should be appointed as elders.
-Today, however, there are many young and inexperienced people (especially in charismatic circles) who spread their corrupting teachings and views both in their churches and on the internet (see YouTube).
+For this reason, Paul recommends that only believers who possess the necessary spiritual maturity and have proven themselves in the church should be entrusted with the teaching.
+Today, however, there are many young and inexperienced people (especially in charismatic circles) who spread their corrupting teachings and views both in their churches and on the internet (above all on YouTube).
 Furthermore, their lifestyles often do not set good examples for others.
 Among them are several women, even though the Bible explicitly forbids women from teaching in the church.
-The Bible urges Christians to warn others about false teachers like these and to stay away from them themselves so as not to be deceived.
-This particularly applies to those who repeatedly emphasize their "divine anointing or election" in order to underline their "special authority."

 ________________________________